DmitrySharabin/mavo-firebase-firestore/README.md

 5. (_Optional_) Go back to the **Database** section of the [Firebase console](https://console.firebase.google.com/).

-   **Note**: To see the changes you, may need to refresh the browser window.
+   **Note**: To see the changes, you may need to refresh the browser window.

 ![](/images/step_4_5.png)